Creative Flow: Following Excitement, Trusting the Turns

 Following Excitement = Trusting Your Body’s Innate Intelligence

 One of my clients—same thing.
 She started out building a particular kind of app and even launched it—only to realize her heart wasn’t in that direction anymore.
 What emerged instead was something even more aligned.
-By trusting her creative process, she found greater satisfaction, and fun, than if she had forced herself to keep going down the original path.
+She found greater satisfaction, and fun, than if she had forced herself to keep going down the original path.

 Each of these stories began with clarity and enthusiasm for a certain destination and each shifted into something new.